GoClipse/goclipse/documentation/Installation.md

 #### Requirements:
  * Eclipse 4.5 (Mars) or later.
  * Java VM version 8 or later.
- * Go development tools and libraries installed on target machine (http://golang.org/doc/install.html).
-Currently, only the plan 9 style compilers are supported.
-GCCGO may be supported in the future

 #### Instructions:
  1. Use your existing Eclipse, or download a new Eclipse package from http://www.eclipse.org/downloads/.